groupdocs-viewer/GroupDocs.Viewer-Products/english/viewer/net/_index.md

       # more_feature_loop
       - title: "View Documents Efficiently & Reliably"
         content: |
-          Using GroupDocs.Viewer API you can display more than 170 document formats efficiently and reliably ‎with content and document structure integrity intact.
-Following sample code shows that how easy it is ‎to view HTML representation of a DOCX document:‎
+          Using GroupDocs.Viewer API you can display more than 170 document formats efficiently and reliably with content and document structure integrity intact.
+Following sample code shows that how easy it is to view HTML representation of a DOCX document:

           ```cs
           // Instantiate viewer